Link to Content Area

 In order to fully protect the rights of the people, modern states shall not only fulfill the fundamental rights entitled by the Constitution, but also provide judicial relief when the rights of the people are wrongfully damaged by others.

-A court is where to protect people’s rights via trials.
-People could file a lawsuit to a court claiming their rights, when private disputes arise.
+A court is an institution that protects people’s rights through trials.
+People may file a lawsuit to a court claiming their rights, when private disputes arise.
 Also, when being prosecuted under criminal charges, people shall be tried by a court in accordance with the law.
 It is the court to decide whether the charged is innocent or guilty.
-In other words, a non-guilty defendant will be declared innocent by the verdict of the court, while a guilty one will be punished through a court decision.
+A non-guilty defendant will be declared innocent by the verdict of the court, while a guilty one will be punished through a court decision.
 On the other hand, civil servants subject to discipline shall be transferred and tried under the Disciplinary Court.
 The Disciplinary Court shall ensure the rights of national public servants to litigation and clarify the administrative responsibilities of the charged public servants.
-Moreover, people having disputes with regard to public laws or with the dissatisfaction against the administrative dispositions could bring an administrative lawsuit to the administrative court, on the purpose of revoking an unlawful administrative disposition or requesting the administrative authority to render an administrative disposition.
-In conclusion, the above-mentioned matters indicate the main functions of a court to guarantee the protection of the rights of the people.
+Moreover, people having disputes with regard to public laws or having disagreements about the administrative dispositions may bring an administrative lawsuit to the administrative court, for the purpose of revoking an unlawful administrative disposition or requesting the administrative authority to render an administrative disposition.
+This is how courts protect people’s rights.

 The contents of the courts at all levels in Taiwan (R.O.C.) and the affairs which the courts hear are briefly explained as follows: